Search Our Site

 Funding Opportunities: Madagascar Programs – SAVA Conservation

 The opportunities below are priority needs that are restricted gift options over $5,000 for this fiscal year.
-We would like to also recognize the significant contributions to Madagascar Conservation from Darren and Julie Harkness Cooke and Bob and Sue Knox, who are currently funding a number of our specific programs in Madagascar.
-We’re also fortunate to receive support from General Mills, Inc. We rely entirely on private donations and grants to fund our programs in Madagascar.
+We would like to recognize the significant contributions to Madagascar Conservation from Darren and Julie Harkness Cooke, Bob and Sue Knox, Sharon and Preston Boggess, and Wendy and Jonathan Wilfong, who are currently funding a number of our specific programs in Madagascar.
+We’re also fortunate to receive grants from General Mills, Inc., Re:wild, McQuade Foundation, The Duke Endowment, the Duke Africa Initiative, Duke Bass Connections, the Triangle Center for Evolutionary Medicine, the Nashville Zoo, and more!
+We rely entirely on private donations and grants to fund our programs in Madagascar.

 Empower a Malagasy scientist to earn advanced degree

-Scholarships for Malagasy graduate students to complete their Masters and PhD degrees.
-The DLC SAVA Conservation Initiative engages undergraduate and graduate students from the regional university in research and conservation.
-Ten graduates from SAVA are now pursuing advanced degrees with our technical and financial assistance.
-Your support will fund these students’ tuition, a modest cost-of-living stipend, transportation to and from the other regions, personal laptops and informatics training, and field research focused on lemur ecology and conservation.
+Opportunities for higher education are limited for students in Madagascar, making scholarships for Malagasy graduate students vital to complete their Masters and PhD degrees.
+The DLC SAVA Conservation Initiative engages graduate students from the regional universities in research and conservation.
+Four graduates from SAVA are now pursuing advanced degrees with our technical and financial assistance.
+Your support will fund a student’s tuition, a modest cost-of-living stipend, transportation to and from the other regions, a personal laptop and informatics training, and field research focused on conservation.

 Funding needed: $20,000 per student for 3 years to complete their degrees

-Training and empowering Malagasy scientists is fundamental to the sustainability of research and conservation in Madagascar.
-Malagasy students rarely have funding opportunities to conduct research as graduate students.
-We have collaborative partnerships with the universities in northern Madagascar, University of Antsiranana (at Diego and SAVA), to support their students conducting independent research projects.
+Training and empowering Malagasy scientists is fundamental to sustainable research and conservation.
+Malagasy students rarely have funding opportunities to conduct research as students.
+We have partnerships with the universities in northern Madagascar to support their students conducting independent research projects.
 We collaborate with university administration to host workshops in research design and analysis; to pair students with faculty mentors; and to lead a competitive research grant program.
-Students submit research proposals that are reviewed by outside experts, and selected proposals are supported to conduct their field research and a cost-of-living stipend.
-Through this partnership, dozens of students have strengthened their capacities to conduct research and complete their degrees.
+Through this project, dozens of students have strengthened their capacities to conduct research and complete their degrees.

 Fuel-efficient stoves project